 DOCUMENTATION: Advanced Engineering Qualification – Electrical Signature Card Item ISA-EE-21

-TOPIC: (ISA-EE-21) Alternate AC Power/Station Blackout
+TOPIC: (ISA-EE-21) Alternate AC Power/Station Blackout/Extended Loss of AC Power

 PURPOSE: Based on the risk significance of a station blackout event, the NRC amended its regulations with the addition of 10 CFR 50.63, “Loss of all alternating current power.”
 This rule added requirements intended to ensure that all plants could maintain core cooling and containment isolation capability when both offsite and onsite power sources were not available to power the AC safety buses for a limited duration.

+Following the March 11, 2011, Fukushima Daiichi event, where several reactors where severely damaged by a tsunami and the subsequent loss of electrical power, the NRC took several actions to improve the ability of reactor plant sites to cope with a station blackout event.
+These actions were in the form of orders that later were codified in 10 CFR 50.155, "Mitigation of Beyond Design Basis Events,"

-The purpose of this guide is to provide the inspector with advanced knowledge useful in the inspection of station blackout/alternate AC sources
+The purpose of this guide is to provide the inspector with advanced knowledge useful in the inspection of station blackout/alternate AC source that were installed to meet the requirements of 10 CFR 50.63 and 10 CFR 50.155.

 COMPETENCY